-Economy
+Economy:

-As per the provisional estimates of Central Statistics Office (CSO), the Indian Economy is estimated to grow at 7% in the financial year 2018-19 as against 7.2% growth registered in the last year.
+As per the provisional estimates of Central Statistics Office (CSO), the Indian Economy is estimated to grow at a decent pace.
 Despite marginal slow down over the last year, India has cemented its credentials as the world's fastest expanding major economy in the world.
 Going forward, the economy is expected to display a better performance, considering the pick-up in consumption and private investments.
 Besides, a low inflation expectation for financial year 2019-20 has created further room for monetary easing by the RBI, which is expected to support the growth momentum.